amaglamatedclyde/RepData_PeerAssessment1/PA1_template.md

 In this report we will demonstrate the principles of reproducible analyses by providing an integrated document that combines source code and code output.
 We use 2 months of observations from a personal activity monitoring device.

 <h3>Reading the Data</h3>
 First we load the activity monitoring data from the csv file.
-We use strings as character vectors to facilitate conversion to POSIX dates.
+We use strings as character vectors to facilitate conversion of the date column to POSIX dates.

 ```r